Intermediate Disorder regime for half-space directed polymers: Introduction

 \subsection{Outline}

-In Section~\ref{formulation} we give a precise formulation of our main results and sketch the main ideas behind the proofs.
-In Section~\ref{U-stats} we provide the technical lemmas from U-statistics.
-We leave the proofs of our main theorems to Section~\ref{p2l-section}.
-In the last Section~\ref{application-section}, we discuss the half-space log-gamma polymer model and apply our main theorem to get analogous convergence results for this particular model.
+In Section~\ref{formulation} we give a precise formulation of our main result Theorem~\ref{main_thm} and heuristics of the proof are provided in Section~\ref{heuristics}.
+The techniques we borrow from U-statistics are stated in Section~\ref{U-stats}.
+Our main technical estimates are provided in Section~\ref{heat_kernel_estimates} with proofs postponed to the appendix.
+We leave the proof of our main theorem to Section~\ref{proof-section}.
+In the last Section~\ref{application-section}, we discuss the half-space log-gamma polymer model and apply our main theorem to get an analogous convergence result for the point-to-point partition function.